zhangchl007/MCW-App-modernization/Whiteboard design session/WDS student guide - App modernization.md

 Directions: With all participants in the session, the facilitator/SME presents an overview of the customer case study along with technical tips.

-1. Meet your table participants and trainer.
+1. Meet your table participants and trainer
-2. Read all of the directions for steps 1–3 in the Student guide.
+2. Read all of the directions for steps 1–3 in the Student guide
 3. As a table team, review the following customer case study